jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">Recall that this is an iterative way of solving for roots of a function.
-Start with an approximation, then a better approximation is found by feeding the approximation into the reverse equation and averaging the results.</div>
+<div style="margin-top: 100px; text-align: left;">Recall that Newton's Method is an iterative way of solving for roots of a function.
+Starting with an approximation, then a better approximation is found by feeding the approximation into the reverse equation and averaging the results.</div>
 @snapend

 @snap[south span-85 text-05 text-black]